 Pajama Storytime with Miss Val.
 Pajama storytime is for kids ages 3-6 with a parent or caregiver.
 Kids are encouraged to wear pajamas and bring along their favorite stuffed friends for various stories, activities, and crafts.
 If this is your first time joining, please call to confirm.
 Storytime is every Thursday night at 6:45 p.m.

 National Beat Poetry Festival.
 The National Beat Poetry Foundation is dedicated to the preservation, promotion, and celebration of the literary and cultural history of the Beat Generation.
-Featured artists will read their own poetry, an open mic offers those in the audience to participate and musical artists are also in attendance.
-Saturdays, November 5th and December 3rd from 3:30 to 5:00.
+Host Colin Haskins, will bring the Kerouac Cafe to life with a new generation of Beat poets & musicians reading and playing their own creations.
+Select excerpts from the original Beats will also be read and an open mic will allow those in the audience to participate Saturday, December 3rd from 3:30 to 5:00.

 For more information on these programs, please contact the library at 860-379-7235.